Periyar: Vaikom Satyagraha (1924–1925)

-According to the prevalent caste system in Kerala and the rest of India, low-caste Hindus were denied entry into temples.
-In Kerala, they were denied permission to walk on the roads that led to the temples also.
-(Kerala state was formed in 1956; earlier it was broadly divided into Malabar (North Kerala), Cochin and Travancore kingdoms).

-In the Kakinada meet of the Congress Party in 1923, T K Madhavan presented a report citing the discrimination faced by the depressed castes in Kerala.
-That session decided to promote movements against untouchability.

-In Kerala, a committee was formed comprising people of different castes to fight untouchability in the region.
-The committee was chaired by K Kelappan; the rest of the members were T K Madhavan, Velayudha Menon, Kurur Neelakantan Namboodiripad and T R Krishnaswami Iyer.
-In February 1924, they decided to launch a ‘Keralaparyatanam’ to gain temple entry and also the right to use public roads for every Hindu irrespective of caste or creed.
+Vaikom Satyagraha was a nonviolent agitation for access to the prohibited public environs of the Vaikom Temple in the Kingdom of Travancore by the Congress Party.
+The Kingdom of Travancore was known for its rigid and oppressive caste system and hence Swami Vivekananda called Travancore a "lunatic asylum".

 In Vaikom, a small town in Kerala state, then Travancore, there were strict laws of untouchability in and around the temple area.
 Dalits, also known as Harijans, were not allowed into the close streets around and leading to the temple, let alone inside it.
 Anti-caste feelings were growing and in 1924 Vaikom was chosen as a suitable place for an organised Satyagraha.
 Under his guidance a movement had already begun with the aim of giving all castes the right to enter the temples.
 Thus, agitations and demonstrations took place.

-On 14 April, Ramasamy and his wife Nagamma arrived in Vaikom.
+Periyar was invited to lead the movement as he was the President of the Madras Presidency Congress.
+On 14 April, Periyar and his wife Nagamma arrived in Vaikom.
 They were immediately arrested and imprisoned for participation.
-In spite of Gandhi's objection to non-Keralites and non-Hindus taking part, Ramasamy and his followers continued to give support to the movement until it was withdrawn.
-He received the title Vaikom Veeran, given by his followers who participated in the Satyagraha.
+Periyar and his followers continued to give support to the movement until it was withdrawn during which he was arrested again.